Walt Disney World Trivia

 We have complied a list of 72 Disney World trivia questions, answers, and facts to broaden your understanding of this fascinating park.
 Take this Disney World trivia quiz to see how well you know Disney World!

-How many of these facts do you know?
+Disney World Trivia: how many of these general Disney facts do you know?

 1. When did Disney World first open to the public?